Prospective student

 Academic grades

 The structure of the LUMID programme and its elevated pace requires students who are used to performing at a high academic level.
-During the past years, the average undergraduate CGPA of students admitted to the LUMID was 3.35 grade points.
+During the past years, the average undergraduate CGPA of students admitted to the LUMID was around 3.5 out of 4.
 Please note that the we take into account different grading systems in various countries and higher-education institutions when reviewing your application.

 Relevant work experience on your CV